BA, University of Auckland

 Jon Altman has a disciplinary background in economics and anthropology, and was the Foundation Director of CAEPR from April 1990 to April 2010.
 Since 2001 he has also been an adjunct Professorial Fellow at the Research Institute for the Environment and Livelihoods at Charles Darwin University in Darwin.
 In 2003, Professor Altman was elected a Fellow of the Academy of the Social Sciences in Australia.
 He held an ARC Australian Professorial Fellowship between 2008 and 2013 focusing his research efforts on the project 'Hybrid Economic Futures for Remote Indigenous Australia'.
 In October 2012, Professor Altman was elected an Honorary Fellow of the Royal Society of New Zealand; and in 2013 took up a Visiting Research Fellowship with the Native Title Research Unit at the Australian Institute of Aboriginal and Torres Strait Islander Studies, where he has been a member since 1978.

 Professor Altman maintains strong research linkages, especially with AIATSIS and the Jumbunna Indigenous House of Learning at the University of Technology, Sydney.
 He also regularly collaborates with Aboriginal land councils in the Northern Territory, the Bawinanga Aboriginal Corporation in Maningrida, and the Laynhapuy Homelands Association in Yirrkala.
-He is currently a director and trustee of Karrkad-Kanjdji Ltd, the Jimmy Little Foundation, and Arts Monthly Australia, and is the Chair of the Research Committee of the Australia Institute.
+He is currently a director and trustee of Karrkad-Kanjdji Ltd and the Jimmy Little Foundation and is the Chair of the Research Committee of the Australia Institute.